 According to us, it is also a good idea to not go for locking your services with an Authenticator app.
 They provide extreme security, that’s a fact.
 However, once you have to deal with such an issue, it is very hard to get your account back.
 Instead, you can use 2FA using SMS or email services that also provide a good amount of security and prevents any unauthorized access even though they have the password of your accounts.

-As the security services are evolving and the features of these Authenticators being enhanced, let’s hope that there will be a way that syncs your Authenticator data with your Google account for recovery.
+As the security services are evolving and the features of these Authenticators are being enhanced, let’s hope that there will be a way that syncs your Authenticator data with your Google account for recovery.